Greece › Mykonos › Best Towns

 Staying at Panormos Beach

 Panormos is one of the best north-coast beach areas for travelers who want space, good sand, and a stylish but less frantic scene than the south coast.
 The beach is set in a broad cove, so it gets some protection from the wind, though it is breezier than Ornos, Platis Gialos, or Elia.
 Principote brings the upscale beach-club energy, while Kalosta is a strong choice for a relaxed meal near the sand.
-Bus service is seasonal and limited compared with the main beach routes, so a rental car makes staying here much easier.
-The view from Panormos Village is shown above.

-The Best Hotel at Panormos Beach
+The Best Hotels at Panormos Beach

 - Panormos Village • (Hotel phone: +30 2289 025640)